Xiaomi Pocophone F1: Battery

 The Pocophone F1 has a 4000 mAh Li-Po battery.
 The battery is 18 W ″Quick Charge™ 3.0″ type developed by Qualcomm where the port (USB Type-C port) is vastly superior to standard USB.
 It has 94 h of endurance as tested by GSMarena.

 Memory

 The Pocophone F1 comes with internal storage options of 256 GB/8 GB RAM or 64/128 GB with 6 GB RAM; both have expandable memory through a microSD card up to 256 GB which uses up the second SIM slot.

 Software

 The Pocophone F1 runs on MIUI 11 based on Android 10.
 Since 4 March 2020, the software is upgradable to a stable version of Android 10.

-There is a very active software modding community for the Poco F1 and there are a huge variety of aftermarket custom ROMs or operating systems for the end user to install as they wish (after the user unlocks their bootloader).
+There is a large software modding community for the Poco F1.
+There are a huge variety of aftermarket custom ROMs or operating systems for the end user to install as they wish (after the user unlocks their bootloader).